AshmitDas19/JWeather/README.md

 Got feedback or ideas?
 Open an [issue](https://github.com/AshmitDas19/JWeather/issues) or start a discussion.
-Built with ☕ and clouds.
+Built with Java ❤️ and clouds.